Blepharoplasty in Brazil: rejuvenation of the gaze with fat grafting

 Nanofat for dark circles

 Nanofat is an additional refinement: the fat is processed until it has an extremely fine, almost liquid consistency.
-This technique is especially valuable for treating deep dark circles, that dark depression just below the fat bags of the lower eyelids.
+This technique is especially valuable for treating deep dark circles, that dark depression just below the under-eye bags of the lower eyelids.

 Why nanofat and not hyaluronic acid?
 The difference is significant.
 Hyaluronic acid, when injected into the dark circle area, often causes the so-called Tyndall effect: a bluish or purplish discolouration that appears under the thin skin of this area.
 It is a common problem that frustrates many patients.
 Nanofat does not cause this effect, as it is autologous tissue that integrates naturally into the site.